Chapter 67:

 “Yeah,” I said with a smile and a sip.
 “Squalls Crossing is the agricultural hub of Moal’aw.
 Land can’t get more fertile than this.”

-But, in comparison to the continent of Sact’fal to the north, this landscape was paradise.
-Habitable places were rare and fiercely protected by the people who had staked their claims long ago.
+Which wasn’t saying much.
+Of the three conjoined continents, Moal’aw was in the middle of the road regarding habitability.
+What farmland there was could be more than a little challenging to manage, especially considering that the other half of the continent was uninhabitable.
+But, in comparison to the terrain of Sact’fal to the north, this landscape was paradise.
+Habitable places across that continent were rare and fiercely protected by the people who had staked their claims long ago.

-The real gem of this world was Ir’fornu to the east with its boundless agricultural land, thick forests, and rich ore veins.
-Of course, there was always a catch, and this time it happened to be a big one.
+The real gem of this world was Ir’fornu to the east, where the members of the triop had come from.
+Scattered across that landscape, one could find boundless sites of agricultural plenty, thick forests, and rich ore veins.
+Of course, there was always a catch, and for this continent, it was a big one.
 Almost every creature there was super-sized, making travel quite dangerous and forcing most citizens, even magical ones, to remain within the confines of their cities, towns and villages.

 “And how do you know that?”
 Rionriv, the little thorn in my side that she was, inquired as she gave me a gentle poke on the shoulder.